-No dividends on the Common Shares have been paid to date.
-The Corporation does not intend to declare or pay any cash dividends in the foreseeable future.
-Payment of any future dividends will be at the discretion of the Corporation's Board of Directors, after taking into account many factors, including the Corporation's operating results, financial condition and current and anticipated cash needs.
+No dividends on the common shares have been paid to date.
+The Company does not intend to declare or pay any cash dividends in the foreseeable future.
+Payment of any future dividends will be at the discretion of the Company's Board of Directors, after taking into account many factors, including the Company's operating results, financial condition, and current and anticipated cash needs.

-Estimates and Assumptions employed in the preparation of financial statements
+Estimates and Assumptions Employed in the Preparation of Financial Statements

-The preparation of these consolidated financial statements requires management to make judgments, estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and reported amounts of expenses during the reporting period.
+The preparation of these condensed interim financial statements requires management to make judgments, estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the condensed interim financial statements and reported amounts of expenses during the reporting period.
 Estimates and assumptions are continuously evaluated and are based on management's experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
 However, actual outcomes can differ from these estimates.

-Estimates and assumptions
+Estimates and Assumptions

-In particular, information about significant areas of estimation uncertainty considered by management in preparing the consolidated financial statements includes:
+In particular, information about significant areas of estimation uncertainty considered by management in preparing the condensed interim financial statements includes: